• Skip to primary navigation

 What kind of sprinkles should I use for funfetti cookies?

 You can use any sprinkles you like!
 I personally love these sprinkles because of their beautiful color but they are yummy, too.
 Sprinkles tend to bleed too much into cookie and cake batters, but these don’t, so they’re great for baked goods.
 You can also choose a color theme like pink or blue for baby showers, patriotic colors, or pastels.
+Want to make these cookies perfect for Christmas?
+Use green and red sprinkles!
+I used these gorgeous Christmas variety sprinkles.

-These Cookies are SOFT
+These cookies are SOFT.

+And chewy.
+And super delicious with a delicate vanilla flavor.
+The sprinkles are just a bonus, really.
 I use powdered sugar in the recipe, which makes these cookies extra soft and chewy.
 Powdered sugar has cornstarch in it, which helps give a soft texture to baked goods.
-You can use more granulated sugar instead (total of 1 cup), and the cookies will taste great, but won’t be as soft.
+You can use more granulated sugar instead (total of 1 cup) and the cookies will still taste great, but won’t be as soft.

 Tips for making perfect funfetti cookies